 “I’ve really enjoyed watching many hundreds of individuals all over the world work together towards a common goal”

 Are you based at the MRO now?
 What’s it like working in that environment?

 Thanks to COVID-19, I am mostly confined to my kitchen table, but even if we were not working in this environment, I would not be based permanently on site.
 I work out of the CSIRO offices in Bentley, Western Australia.
 The Entity has many stakeholders that are not based out in the Murchison, so we will travel around according to what is required.
 That could be Murchison to Manchester and anything in between.

 This all said, I was recently able to do my first trip to the Murchison and it was my first time being ‘out’ since COVID lockdown.
 After being confined for three months, I was reminded of the incredible contrast between life in the city versus life on the land.
 It’s so vast and quiet out there, and the night sky is utterly breath-taking.
 If ever you need a reminder of how small we are in the Universe, head out bush and look up!
 I am really looking forward to spending more time onsite once we are able to move around more freely again.

 What’s been the most exciting or surprising part of working on the SKA so far?

 The most exciting thing for me has been watching a concept become a reality over the course of my involvement.
 I’ve really enjoyed watching the many hundreds of individuals all over the world work together towards a common goal.
-This project really is remarkable in so many ways and I love being a part of it.

 “We need to spark the imagination of youngsters and show them all the cool stuff they could be a part of just by being their capable selves.”